 So, I decided to build a strawberry pen out of some 1×6 rough sawn cedar that was given to me by a client.

 Last winter, I remodeled their master bathroom.
 The previous contractor left 10 – 16’ 1×6 cedar planks in their garage, left over from the siding project.
 They gave them to me and were glad to have them out of the way.

 They were perfect for this project.
 What a score!

 I ripped the 1×6s in half to 2 3/4”, attached the frames together with pocket screws and stapled galv.
 1/2” cage wire to it, sticking it down in the ground 4” and buried in 3/4” packed gravel, topped with bricks inside and 6×10 pavers outside buried in the ground.

 Nothing’s getting through this.

 Check out the hinges.

-A client gave them to me and was hoping I could do something neat with them.
-They came from a remodel they did of an old 1920 -30s Brown Stone in Chicago.
+Another client gave them to me and was hoping I could do something neat with them.

 They were covered in paint and pretty rusty so, I took them apart, sandblasted, primed and painted them with high heat aluminum spray paint.